 At the end of each decision interval (i.e., end-of-period), the desired storage for a reservoir corresponds to a point on the balance line that coincides with the sum of the estimated storages for both reservoirs.
 When the total estimated storage from both reservoirs is less than the System Guide Curve storage, the corresponding desired storages represent an equal percentage of the storage below the Guide Curve at each reservoir.
-When the total estimated storage, the corresponding desired storage from both reservoirs is greater than the System Guide Curve storage, the corresponding desired storage the corresponding desired storage the storage of the storage of the storage above the Guide Curve at each reservoir.
+When the total estimated storage from both reservoirs is greater than the System Guide Curve storage, the corresponding desired storages represent an equal percentage of the storage above the Guide Curve at each reservoir.